User Manual – Durst

 2. Close the finished dialog by selecting the Save menu item.

-3. Specific features
+3. Specific Features

 In connection with Serial Numbers a few special features are available.
 The following description deals with these special features.
 All options that can be used for serial numbers are described here.

 3.1.
-Generate a random Serial Number
+Generating a Random Serial Number

 Figure 6: The Print Item with a randomly distributed Serial Number